BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Merry: 25 points
+- Merry - 25 points
-- Horse: 20 points
+- [Horse] - 20 points
-- Armour: 5 points
+- [Armour] - 5 points
-- Shield: 5 points
+- [Shield] - 5 points
-- Throwing spears: 5 points
+- Throwing Spears - 5 points

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Horse Lord
+- [Horse Lord]

 - **I Shall Kill You if You Touch Him** `ACTIVE`

 Whilst within 3" of Theoden, Eowyn may re-roll To Wound rolls of a natural 1.
-If Theoden is slain, she becomes Fearless, and re-rolls any failed To Wound rolls when striking the model who slew Theoden.
+If Theoden is slain, she becomes [Fearless], and re-rolls any failed To Wound rolls when striking the model who slew Theoden.

 - **Merry** `PASSIVE`

-If taken as an option, Merry becomes a passenger on Eowyn's horse.
-He will have a shield, be an Independent Hero, and still count towards the army's total models and Break Point.
+If taken as an option, Merry becomes a passenger on Eowyn's [horse][Horse].
+He will have a [shield][Shield], be an Independent Hero, and still count towards the army's total models and Break Point.
 He does not take up a space in Eowyn's warband.
-Whilst he remains mounted, Eowyn gains Resistant to Magic, Attack 3, and can spend Merry's Might, Will and Fate.
+Whilst he remains mounted, Eowyn gains [Resistant to Magic], Attack 3, and can spend Merry's Might, Will and Fate.

 </div>

 ---
 <div class="unitCard" markdown>

 ### GAMLING [55 POINTS]